Alex7Kom/callchedan/README.md

 ### addNotification(_string_ $method[, _array_ $params])
 ### _array_ batchRequest()

-Add calls or notifications to a batch, the do `batchRequest` to send the batch to the server.
+Add calls or notifications to a batch, than do `batchRequest` to send the batch to the server.
 `addCall` returns `id` that you can use to handle the result of `batchRequest`.

 # Tests